BadgerCode/emojichat/README.md

 * Replace text entry with HTML version
     * Will need to call out to Lua
         * eChat.entry.OnTextChanged
+    * Maybe fix rendering of emojis in textbox
+* Fix player joins not showing
 * Tab auto-complete emoji
     * Show selectable suggestions (like discord)
 * Tab auto-complete player name